ShacharKoresh/CowsAndBulls-WinForms/README.md

-The game is designed in a way that events are raised from the Logic Layer and handled in the UI layer in order to update the display.
+The game is designed in a way that events are raised from the UI layer, proccesed in the logic layer, and the board is beeing updated according to the changes.